ryanbradshawcodes/My-Website/content/blog/creating-this-website.md

 ## Motivation

 For the first project on my blog I thought it would be fitting to go through the process of how I got this website setup and running.
 I created this website using Hugo, GitHub, and Netlify.
+If you do not want a custom domain, you can avoid using Netlify and you can just use [GitHub pages](https://pages.github.com/) instead.

 ### Prerequisites